On the intersection of local Arthur packets for classical groups and applications: The local -packets of Arthur type

 The corresponding $L$-parameter is therefore just changing each $S_{a}$ in $\phi'$ by $S_{a+2}$, which is the same as how we derive $sh^{1}(\phi_{\psi})$ from $\phi_{\psi}$.
-This shows the case $t=1$ of (b).
-The general case follows from induction. \end{proof}
+This shows the case $t=1$ of Part (b).
+The general case follows from induction.
+This completes the proof of the proposition. \end{proof}

-The following is the main theorem of this section.
+The following is the main theorem of this section and describes those extended multi-segments which parameterize the local $L$-packet of the local Arthur packet.

-\begin{thm} Let $\EE\in \Rep$ be an extended multi-segment with associated local Arthur parameter $\psi$.
-Denote $\phi_{\psi}$ the $L$-parameter associated to $\psi$.
-Apply a sequence of row exchange to $\EE$ to obtain another extended multi-segment